 In addition to the risks, circumcision can cause complications as well.
 Some complications include bleeding or infection, or foreskin which is too short, too long, or too thick.
 In addition, a male may experience problems urinating and sexual intercourse following circumcision.
 In such cases, it may be necessary to seek medical treatment to address the problem.
 Most cases will heal in seven to ten business days.
 If you have a baby, the doctor will remove the foreskin.

 These complications are usually minor.
-However, there is a high chance of developing post-traumatic Stress Disorder, especially in men.
+However, there is a high circumcision Adelaide of developing post-traumatic Stress Disorder, especially in men.
 The procedure can be avoided in these cases.
 It is unlikely that it will cause permanent damage to the penis.
 However, it can cause problems in sexual intercourse for some women.
 It is important to talk with your physician about any potential complications.
 These procedures are often very painful.
 They can lead to intimacy issues and depression.

 Children can also experience trauma from circumcision procedures.
 The procedure can be psychologically traumatizing, in addition to the potential risks.
 The procedure is not likely to be fully reversible for infants.
 They may also experience recurring pain.
 A number of studies suggest that a circumcised male is more at risk of developing post-traumatic Stress disorder (Syphilis) and is more likely to have it done.
 Moreover, a child may experience post-traumatic stress and even develop PTSD after undergoing the surgery.